asreview/asreview/docs/source/features/post_screening.rst

 Post-Screening
 ==============

-After you stop screening, or anytime you want to take a break, you can return to the project dashboard by clicking the hamburger menu on the top-left.
-Below, you find the options in the project dashboard.
+After you decide to `stop screening <https://github.com/asreview/asreview/discussions/557>`_ or anytime you want to take a break, you can return to the project dashboard by clicking the hamburger menu on the top-left.
+Below, you will find the options in the project dashboard.

 Download Results